System.Func`1[System.String]

 With available labor resources dwindling and a shrinking pipeline, health systems must find creative solutions for better using the personnel they have.

-By: Craig Dolan
+By Craig Dolan

 The collective healthcare sector is experiencing significant labor shortages – with multiple surveys reflecting labor shortages as a top operational and financial concern for health system leaders – and the pharmacy is being hit particularly hard.
 The U.S. Bureau of Labor Statistics (BLS) estimates that there are 14,200 openings for pharmacists each year, and the Health Resources and Services Administration (HRSA) projects shortages of up to 5,000 pharmacists over the next 15 years.1,2 Pharmacy technician roles are some of the most difficult to fill, and research appears to show the problem may only worsen.
 According to BLS, growth is dramatically slower (7% annually) in pharmacy technicians than other professions, with up to 47,000 openings each year.3 In 2021, pharmacy technicians experienced a 20% turnover rate.3 Taking into account the 20% turnover rate with just a 7% growth rate, the deficit will continue to grow.